PeterBrechner/PVS/README.md

 Recommended use:
 Step 1 - Construct a PVSgamma.fitting() object.
-Step 2 - Call get_params() on your fitting() object, which outputs the parameters needed for PVSs to a .MAT file.
+Step 2 - Call get_params() on your fitting() object, which outputs the parameters needed for PVS.PVS() to a .MAT file.
+Step 3 - Construct PVS.PVS() objects.
-Step 3 - Construct a PVSplot.PlotPVS() or PVSplotSix.PlotPVS() object.
+Step 4 - Construct PVSplot.PlotPVS() and PVSplotSix.PlotPVS() objects using your PVS.PVS() objects.
-Step 4 - Plot representations of your PVS(s) by performing functions on your PlotPVS() object.
+Step 5 - Call functions on your PlotPVS() objects to plot representations of PVSs.